-Previously, declaring conditional compilation flags was done in the OTHER_SWIFT_FLAGS build setting.
-The tricky part when adding a flag was remembering to prepend -D like -DBETA.
+Previously, declaring conditional compilation flags was done in the OTHER_SWIFT_FLAGS{:swift} build setting.
+The tricky part when adding a flag was remembering to prepend -D{:swift} like -DBETA{:swift}.
 Forgetting the flag could lead to unexpected results or time wasted to debugging.

 Enter Active Compilation Conditions.